- Mission and Goals

 School Accident Insurance: WANIC and the Lake Washington School District do NOT provide medical insurance coverage for accidents or injuries resulting from participation in school or school-related activities.
 This means that the student’s parent or legal guardians are financially responsible for any cost associated with such accidents.
 If a student has no medical insurance or wishes to supplement existing insurance, information detailing available accident insurance plans is available at the WANIC office.
 WANIC is not acting as an insurance agent; it is only making information available to interested parties.

 Privacy Rights: The Family Rights and Protection Act of 1974 permits the school district to release certain information, known as “Directory Information”, to certain people or institutions, unless you request that such information not be released.
 This must be done online through Parent Access or in writing prior to September 15 of each school year.
 From time to time, photographs or videos of students are taken during the school day for use in district news releases, publications, video productions, and the school website.
 On occasion, television and other news media are invited to cover stories in our schools and take photos, video and/or interview students.
-If you do not wish to have “Directory Information” or your student appear in a publication, video or web page, please contact the WANIC office before September 15.
+If you do not wish to have “Directory Information” or your student appear in a publication, video or web page, please contact the WANIC office.

 WANIC grades are assigned quarterly and transcripts are forwarded to each home high school at the end of each semester.
 Students may receive up to three high school credits per year.
 Grading categories include at a minimum, but not limited to the following areas: